Shiley-Marcos School of Engineering

 For engineering majors, the pass/fail option is not permitted in any course required by specific course prefix and title in the appropriate required program of study, or for the major-required electives.
 With the foregoing exceptions, the general university pass/fail regulations apply.
 See Academic Regulations for more information on pass/fail.

+Computer Science degrees require that a a minimum of 15 units of upper division engineering classes be taken at USD.
 Engineering programs require that a minimum of 24 units of upper division engineering classes be taken at USD.

 Center for Cyber Security Engineering and Technology